Host Family Volunteer Information

 • 150+ hours of volunteer experience per Participant and increased job skills and career awareness.

-• Individual support of youth by Mentor, Staff, Workplace Supervisor, Program Counsellor.
+• Individual support of youth by Mentor, Staff, Workplace Supervisor, and Program Counsellor.

-• Increased awareness of one’s own strengths and goals.
+• Increased awareness of one’s strengths and goals.

 • Encouragement of healthy lifestyle choices.